 - 68. Strategic planning authorities should have a clear understanding of the land available in their area through the preparation of a strategic housing land availability assessment.
 From this, planning policies should identify a sufficient supply and mix of sites, taking into account their availability, suitability and likely economic viability.
-Strategic plans should identify a supply of: - a) specific, deliverable sites for years one to five of the plan26; and - b) specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan. - 69.
+Strategic plans should identify a supply of: - a) specific, deliverable sites for years one to five of the plan; and - b) specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan. - 69.
 Small sites can make an important contribution to meeting the housing requirement of an area, and are often built-out relatively quickly.
 To promote the development of a good mix of sites local planning authorities should: - a) ensure that at least 20% of the sites identified for housing in their plans are of half a hectare or less; - b) use tools such as area-wide design assessments and Local Development Orders to help bring small sites forward;

-24 Except where a Mayoral, combined authority or high-level joint plan is being prepared as a framework for strategic plans at the individual local authority level; in which case it may be most appropriate for the local authority plans to provide the requirement figure.
-25 Because a neighbourhood area is designated at a late stage in the strategic plan process, or after a
+&lt;sup>24 Except where a Mayoral, combined authority or high-level joint plan is being prepared as a framework for strategic plans at the individual local authority level; in which case it may be most appropriate for the local authority plans to provide the requirement figure.

-Secause a neighbourhood area is designated at a late stage in the strategic plan process, or after a strategic plan has been adopted; or in instances where strategic policies for housing are out of date.
-26 With an appropriate buffer, as set out in paragraph 74.
+&lt;sup>25 Because a neighbourhood area is designated at a late stage in the strategic plan process, or after a strategic plan has been adopted; or in instances where strategic policies for housing are out of date.
+With an appropriate buffer, as set out in paragraph 74.
 See glossary for definitions of deliverable and developable.